DebasritaS/Sinethemba-Godlo-03/SPECIFICATION.md

 It is difficult for organisations to maintain secure and compliant access control because of a manual, inconsistent, and time-consuming review process.
 Not having an automated method increases the risk of outdated user permissions, which could lead to security vulnerabilities, violations of compliance, and operational inefficiencies.
 Additionally, staff movement is a major issue, as users will retain access to their previous roles and responsibilities.

 ### The Automated User Access Review System aims to:
-- Streamline access reviews through automation.
+- **Streamline** access reviews through automation.
-- Ensure compliance with security policies and regulations.
+- **Ensure compliance** with security policies and regulations.
-- Reduce administrative overhead by providing scheduled and ad-hoc access reviews.
+- **Reduce administrative overhead** by providing scheduled and ad-hoc access reviews.
-- Enhance security by enforcing periodic reviews and requiring managerial approvals for revocations.
+- **Enhance security** by enforcing periodic reviews and requiring managerial approvals for revocations.
-- Improve visibility and reporting with comprehensive logs and dashboards.
+- **Improve visibility and reporting** with comprehensive logs and dashboards.

-## Individual Scope & Feasibility Justification
+## Individual Scope and Feasibility Justification

 The system is feasible due to the following factors: